Waveform Modelling for the Laser Interferometer Space Antenna: Modelling for beyond GR, beyond Standard Model, and cosmic string sources

-Given the many different alternative theories of gravity proposed over the years and the difficulty in constructing accurate waveforms in many of these theories, the most common approach to build beyond GR waveforms for data analysis purposes has been to use theory-agnostic phenomenological frameworks, such as the parametrised post-Einsteinian (ppE) formalism~\cite{Yunes:2009ke}, the generalized IMR formalism~\cite{Agathos:2013upa} or the flexible theory-independent approach~\cite{Mehta:2022pcn}.
+Given the many different alternative theories of gravity proposed over the years and the difficulty in constructing accurate waveforms in many of these theories, the most common approach to build beyond GR waveforms for data analysis purposes has been to use theory-agnostic phenomenological frameworks, such as the parametrised post-Einsteinian (ppE) formalism~\cite{Yunes:2009ke}, the TIGER pipeline~\cite{Agathos:2013upa,Meidam:2017dgf} or the flexible theory-independent (FTI) approach~\cite{Mehta:2022pcn}.
 In these frameworks, deviations from GR are assumed to be small and are treated as perturbative corrections to the signal predicted by GR.
 For example, in the ppE formalism the inspiral phase of the frequency domain waveform is given by:

 where $\tilde{h}_{GR}(f)$ is the frequency domain waveform of GR, $\mathcal{M}$ is the chirp mass of the binary, while the deviations from GR are described by the dimensionless parameters $\alpha_i$,$\beta_j$, $a_i$ and $b_j$.
 The index $i$ and $j$ indicate the PN order at which the modification enters and are also introduced as a reminder that modifications could enter at different PN orders, in which case we should sum over all of them.
-Different values for the generic beyond GR parameters can be mapped to distinct physical effects and gravitational theories (see e.g.~\cite{Barausse:2016eii,Yagi:2011xp,Yagi:2015oca,Yunes:2009bv,Yunes:2010yf,Yagi:2011yu,Yunes:2011we,Vigeland:2011ji,Mirshekari:2011yq,Carson:2019kkh,Perkins:2020tra}), allowing to use this formalism to place constraints on such theories.
-Extensions of the ppE formalism to include higher-harmonic \GW modes have also been recently formulated~\cite{Mezzasoma:2022pjb,Mehta:2022pcn}, as well as an extension for precessing binaries~\cite{Loutrel:2022xok}.
+Different values for the generic beyond GR parameters can be mapped to distinct physical effects and gravitational theories (see e.g.~\cite{Barausse:2016eii,Yagi:2011xp,Yagi:2015oca,Yunes:2009bv,Yagi:2011yu,Yunes:2011we,Mirshekari:2011yq,Carson:2019kkh,Perkins:2020tra}), allowing to use this formalism to place constraints on such theories.
+Extensions of the ppE formalism to include higher-harmonic \GW modes have also been recently formulated~\cite{Mezzasoma:2022pjb}, as well as an extension for precessing binaries~\cite{Loutrel:2022xok} (the TIGER framework already considers precessing BBH waveforms, however in this case the modifications to the GW phase are only applied in the coprecessing frame~\cite{Meidam:2017dgf}).
 The latter was based on the recent computation of time- and frequency-domain analytical waveforms emitted for quasicircular precessing BH binaries in dCS gravity~\cite{Loutrel:2022tbk} and in binaries composed of deformed compact objects with generic mass quadrupole moments~\cite{Loutrel:2022ant}.